matthiasdittmer/diy_bench_power_supply_lm2596/README.md

 ## Schematic
 The [schematic](https://easyeda.com/matthiasdittmer/diy_power_supply_lm2596) can be found at [EasyEDA](https://easyeda.com/).
 I did no PCB (perfboard design is enough).

+## Performance of LM2596
+For a detailed performance review of the LM2596 see [8].

 # References
 * [1] Website TI LM2576: https://www.ti.com/product/LM2576
 * [2] Website TI LM2587: https://www.ti.com/product/LM2587